 Punch dough down and shape into rolls.
 I just made them into cylindrical shape and further cut them with knife instead of shaping into balls.
 Place in a pan or on a baking sheets coated lightly with oil.
 Cover with a kitchen towel and let it rise for another 20 minutes.

-In a small bowl, combine the melted butter, 1 tbsp honey and ½ tsp of cinnamon powder.
+In a small bowl, combine the melted butter, 1 tablespoon honey and ½ teaspoon of cinnamon powder.
 Brush over the rolls.
 Bake for 15-20 minutes or until lightly browned.
 Serve warm or at room temperature.
 You can also brush the top with more honey before serving.

 - You can skip from adding the egg and continue with the recipe to get the same quality rolls.